Jacobbishopxy/jacobbishopxy.github.io/content/posts/2021-8-17-rust-std-traits.md

 > - Use associated types when there should only be a single impl of the trait per type.
 > - Use generic types when there can be many possible impls of the trait per type.

 That is to say, with associated types a type can only impl it once (otherwise causes compile error).
-Here is an example that is commonly occurred in my code:
+These might be confusing, but don't worry, here is an example that is commonly occurred in my use case:

 ```rs
 use std::str::Bytes;